-The data were collected at the SMEAR II station (Station for Measuring Forest Ecosystem-Atmosphere Relationships), Hyytiälä, Southern Finland (61°51' N, 24°17' E; 181m a.s.l.) which is Class 1 ICOS ecosystem station.
-The station is surrounded by extended areas of coniferous forests and the EC tower is located in a 55-year-old (in 2017) Scots pine (Pinussylvestris L.) forest with a dominant tree height of 19 m.
+The data were collected at the SMEAR II station (Station for Measuring Forest Ecosystem-Atmosphere Relations), Hyytiälä, southern Finland (61°51' N, 24°17' E; 181 m a.s.l.), which is a class 1 Integrated Carbon Observation System (ICOS) ecosystem station.
+The station is surrounded by extended areas of coniferous forests, and the EC tower is located in a 55-year-old (in 2017) Scots pine (Pinus sylvestris L.) forest with a dominant tree height of 19 m.
 The measurements were performed with 10 Hz sampling frequency at a height of 23 m, i.e. approximately 4 m above the forest canopy.
 A fast response laser absorption spectrometer (G2311-f, Picarro, Santa Clara, CA, USA) was used to measure the CH4 mixing ratio.

-Power spectra of methane were calculated using measurements from the 10 July at 12:00-14:30.
-The high-frequency range of the normalised frequency weighted CH_4 power spectrum follows the f^{+1} power law scaling, which is consistent with white noise and inconsistent with, e.g., blue noise (Fig. B1).
+Power spectra of methane were calculated using measurements from 10 July at 12:00-14:30 UTC+2.
+The high-frequency range of the normalized frequency-weighted CH4 power spectrum follows the f^{+1} power law scaling, which is consistent with white noise and inconsistent with, for example, blue noise (Fig. B1).